7ahiry/7ahiry.github.io/_posts/2015-06-04-my-git-tutorial.markdown

     git clone https://github.com/7ahiry/test.git
 ```

-If you want to get an update a branch from a remote repository:
+If you want to get an update from a branch on a remote repository:

 ```
     git pull origin master